Extending Layout Inspector

 implementations should not subclass other NodeDescriptor

 implementations.
-Instead to re-use existing behavior from a more generic descriptor, you should prefer to use delegate.
+Instead, re-use existing behavior from a more generic descriptor, it's best to use a delegate.

 Register your descriptor in the DescriptorMapping